How to Identify and "Call" Lightning Bugs or Fireflies

 An "Enlightening" Conversation

-As summer rolls around, it's time again for the emergence of fireflies or lightning bugs.
-They are the bug all kids love to chase and catch.
+As summer rolls around it's time again for the emergence of fireflies or lightning bugs.
 These benign insect ambassadors have been many children's introduction to the world of beetles and friendly insects.
-For today's post I want to introduce you to the three most common groups of fireflies in the Eastern US, and how you can use LED flash patterns to call the fireflies to you.
-It makes a great lesson plan for evening programs, or just something fun to do with the kids on a summer night.
+For today's post I will introduce you to the three most common groups of fireflies in the Eastern US and how you can use LED flash patterns to call the most common species to you.
+It makes a great lesson plan for evening programs or just something fun to do with the kids on a summer night.

-Fireflies, or lightening bugs, are beetles in the order Coleoptera, and there are about 170 species in North America.
-Unlike their cousins, that have hard-bodied elytra (or wing coverings), their bodies and wings are relatively soft, with leathery wing coverings.
-Their bodies are usually about 2 cm long, and blackish, with reddish or yellow spots on their head covering (also called the pronotum).
+Fireflies, or lightening bugs, are beetles (order Coleoptera).
+Unlike their cousins, that have hard-bodied elytra (ee-light-tra) or wing coverings.
+Their bodies and wings are relatively soft and they have leathery wing coverings.
+The are usually about 2 cm long, and blackish with reddish or yellow spots on their head covering.
+The head covering is also called the pronotum (pro-know-tum).
 Around the world, there are over 2,000 species of fireflies, and most live in tropical, moist and damp areas, in part because of their soft bodies.
-Lightning bugs are called this because their abdomens glow or light up, using a chemical process called bioluminescence.
-We'll get more into this in a bit, but first, let's look at their life cycle.
+Lightning bugs are called this because their abdomens light up using a chemical process called bioluminescence.

-In the Eastern US there are three common families of fireflies that we see, Photinus, Pyractomena, and Photuris.
-You can distinguish them apart by looking at their pronotum (big segment with dot behind their head) and their wings.
+In the Eastern US there are three common families of fireflies that we see, Photinus (Foe-tine-us), Pyractomena (Pie-rack-toe-mean-A), and Photuris (Foe-tur-is).
+You can distinguish them apart by looking at their head covering and their wings.

-Photinus are the most common, they are about 1/2" long and have a big black spot on their pronotum along with yellowish edges around the pronotum.
+Photinus are the most common type of firefly in the Eastern US.
+They are about 1/2" long and have a big black spot on their head, with yellowish margins around the head plate.
 Their wing edges are also yellowish.

-Futures are the largest of the three species, coming in at about 1" long.
-They have a yellow arc across their pronotum, and below it is a red arch that is split with a black stripe.
+Photorus is the largest of the three species, coming in at about 1" long.
+They have a yellow arc across their head plate, and in the middle is a red arch that is split with a black stripe (almost like a yellow and red rainbow).
 Their wings have a brownish line down the middle and brownish color around the outside.
 Their legs are also very long.

-Pyractomena are a bit harder to distinguish, because they are the same size as the Photinus, about 1/2" long, but they have a much darker pronotum, with black edges and very little red.
-There is a also a big black dot in the middle of the pronotum.
-Their wing edges are yellowish.
+Pyractomena are a bit harder to distinguish, because they are the same size as the Photinus, about 1/2" long, but they have a much darker head plate, with black edges and very little red.
+There is a also a big black and flared stripe in the middle of the head plate.
+Their wing edges are also yellowish.

-There are several ways to distinguish males from females, too.
+There are several ways to distinguish males from females too.
 As mentioned earlier, some females remain larviform.
 As a general rule, you can also look for behavior.
 Males usually fly and flash, while females usually remain on vegetation (sitting still) and flashing.
 Height preference, as to where they sit, varies by species.
+The other way to distinguish males from females deals with which part of their rumps light up.
+It's really hard to tell, so for beginners I'm going to stop there.

 Now to the flashy-part.
 Along with their own unique butt-glowing cocktail of enzymes they also have their own unique flash pattern.
 These flash patterns can be broken down by looking at the following features;